-We also offer systems, components and accessories for the automatic lubrication of bearings, gears and generators in industrial and commercial equipment, compressors, turbines and on- and off-road vehicles.
-Automatic lubrication systems reduce maintenance need and down time and extend the life of the equipment.
+The Lubrication division also offers systems, components and accessories for the automatic lubrication of bearings, gears and generators in industrial and commercial equipment, compressors, turbines and on- and off-road vehicles.
+Automatic lubrication systems reduce maintenance needs and down time and extend the life of the equipment.
 Industries served include gas transmission, petrochemical, pulp and paper, mining, construction, agricultural equipment, food and beverage, material handling, metal manufacturing, wind energy and oil and natural gas.